groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/dxf-to-xlsb.md

         - icon: "far fa-file-DXF"
           title: " About DXF File Format"
           content: |
             DXF, Drawing Interchange Format, or Drawing Exchange Format, is a tagged data representation of AutoCAD drawing file.
 Each element in the file has a prefix integer number called a group code.
 This group code actually represents the element that follows and indicates the meaning of a data element for a given object type.
 DXF makes it possible to represent almost all user-specified information in a drawing file.
-DXF file format was developed by Autodesk as CAD data file format for data interoperability between AutoCAD and other applications.
-Thus, data can be imported from other formats to DXF to AutoCAD as per the DXF file format interoperability specifications.

           link: "https://docs.fileformat.com/cad/dxf/"

     format:
         # format loop
-        - icon: "far fa-file-XLSB"
+        - icon: "far fa-file-excel"
           title: " About XLSB File Format"
           content: |
             XLSB file format specifies the Excel Binary File Format, which is a collection of records and structures that specify Excel workbook content.
 The content can include unstructured or semi-structured tables of numbers, text, or both numbers and text, formulas, external data connections, charts and images.
 Unlike XLSX (which is based on Open XML file format), the XLSB represents binary Excel workbook file.
-XLSB files can be read and written to faster which makes them useful for working with large files.
-XLSB is seldom used to store workbooks as XLSX (and previously XLS) are the most common user selected file formats for saving workbooks.
-It can be opened by Microsoft Office 2007 and above.

           link: "https://docs.fileformat.com/spreadsheet/xlsb/"